i-maslennikov/nuclear-river-validation-rules/docs/en/terms.md

 [Specifications](https://en.wikipedia.org/wiki/Specification_pattern) makes it possible to use expressions as objects.
 It gives high level code reuse possibility and makes **NuClear River** customizable.
 See [NuClear Aggregates Layer project docs](https://github.com/2gis/nuclear-aggregates-layer) for details

 #### Facts storage
 Storage used in Replication component that store data from source system.
 Usually, it use the same storage type and similar data schema as source system.
-The data stored here is used for aggregates costruction so it is the subset of data of the source system that needed for specific bounded context only
+The data stored here is used to track changes in the source system for further aggregates costruction.
+It's a subset of the data of the source system that needed for specific bounded context only

 #### Aggregates (storage)
 Term used for objects from bounded context's description in sense of [Domain-Driven Design, DDD](https://en.wikipedia.org/wiki/Domain-driven_design).
 [Aggregates](http://martinfowler.com/bliki/DDD_Aggregate.html) is a cluster of domain objects that can be treated as a single unit. _Aggregates storage_ is the storage within Replication component to store aggregates